-Meeting rooms will be available to reserve and faculty and staff will have access to in-person meetings, subject to the posted capacity of the rooms.
-Some meeting spaces have been upgraded with video-conferencing technology, and faculty and staff will be able to book these “Zoom Rooms” for hybrid online and in-person meetings.
+Meeting rooms are available to reserve and faculty and staff have access to in-person meetings, subject to the posted capacity of the rooms.
+Some meeting spaces have been upgraded with video-conferencing technology, and faculty and staff are able to book these “Zoom Rooms” for hybrid online and in-person meetings.

 Commuting to Campus/ Parking

 Employees can continue to purchase parking passes, commuter rail passes, and local train and bus link passes through their Workday accounts.
 Employees who are not on campus every day, but still wish to park on campus, should consider the pay-as-you-go parking plan, as it will likely be more economical than a monthly pass.